Use the menu above to join ASHRAE Society online. Just go to Membership>Member App.

 Member or Life Affiliate - Each shall be a member who has been a full Member, an

 Associate Member or an Affiliate in good standing for an accumulative total of thirty (30)

 years and who has attained the age of sixty-five (65) years.
 The member shall retain

 all the rights and privileges of the most recent membership grade.

 Associate member shall have a total of eight Society-approved years of experience as

 student member shall be matriculated in an approved course of study in Society-related

 fields of education at a university, college, junior college or technical institute.

 The Board of Directors may establish other criteria for acceptable student membership.

 This website strives to be cross-platform, cross-browser and ADA compliant.
-This site has been tested with the latest versions of Internet Explorer, Mozilla-based browsers, Opera, and Konqueror.
-It has not yet been tested with text-only browsers, but will be as soon as possible.
+This site has been tested with the latest versions of Internet Explorer, Mozilla-based browsers, Opera, and Konqueror, but has not been tested with text-only browsers.
 This site is designed for viewing at 800 x 600, but is best viewed at a resolution of 1024 x 768 or greater.
 If you have difficulty viewing this site, contact the webmaster.